By Gela Barshovi, International and Georgian tax adviser and managing partner at an accounting/consulting firm TPsolution

 As the negotiating parties revealed, the new convention is based on the OECD model tax convention 2017.

 Notably, the current Georgia-Japan tax treaty is a successor to the tax treaty signed between USSR and Japan in 1986 according to which a 15% tax was applicable at source on the interest payment and 0%/10% withholding tax was applicable in case of interest and royalty payments.

-In addition, threshold for creating construction site permanent establishment is 12 months according to the old version of the treaty.
+In addition, the threshold for creating a construction site permanent establishment is 12 months according to the old version of the treaty.

 If, as stated, the new treaty is based on OECD 2017 mode, we expect more exemptions to source taxation.

 Georgia currently has signed international tax treaties with 56 countries, the 57th with Hong Kong will be ratified soon.

 Georgian tax treaties are available on the official mof.ge of the Georgian Ministry of Finance.

 D.Aghmashenebeli Av.
 73, Roses (Ilia) Garden, Tbilisi, Georgia

 We here to help you 24/7 with experts